Charispinto/SJEC-Vita/README.md

-## College Name - Team Name
+## SJEC - Vita
-Provide details of team members
+Charis Pinto
+Samwin Periera
+Dickson Borges

 ## Problem Statement
 Provide description of which Theme and Problem statement you are attempting